QuEraComputing/bloqade-geometry/docs/install.md

 # Installation

-Bloqade Shuttle is available on pypi registry.
-Shuttle supports Python 3.10 or later.
+Bloqade Geometry is available on the PyPI registry.
+Bloqade Geometry supports Python 3.10 or later.
 We recommend using Python 3.10+ for the best experience.

-We strongly recommend developing project using [`uv`](https://docs.astral.sh/uv/), which is the official development environment for Kirin and Bloqade Shuttle.
+We strongly recommend developing project using [`uv`](https://docs.astral.sh/uv/), which is the official development environment for Kirin and Bloqade Geometry.
 You can install `uv` using the following command:

 === "Linux and macOS"